 Ever wonder what to teach during your first week back to school?
 Many preschool teachers like to do a back-to-school theme.
-Try these free printable lesson plans for preschool that’s all about back to school!
+Try these free lesson plans for back to school that’s all about back to school!

 These also make a great supplement to any comprehensive preschool curriculum.

 Back-to-School Lesson Plans for the First Week of Teaching

 Sometimes, due to circumstances well beyond our control, the preschool year starts to look a little different.
 A little uncertain, if you will.